 During the Christmas season, kids can become overwhelmed with all of the sights, sounds, and disruptions in schedules that Christmas brings.
 Use the Christmas Play ideas below to promote therapy goal areas and to develop and build skills needed for function and fun!
-These Christmas themed ideas are ones that promote underlying skills such as sensory experiences, fine motor development, visual attention and visual spatial skills, bilateral coordination, and so much more.
+These 25 days of Christmas activities are ones that promote, build, and develop underlying skills such as sensory experiences, fine motor development, visual attention and visual spatial skills, bilateral coordination, and so much more.

 These are some of our oldest posts here on the blog.
 Early on in the life of this blog, we shared 25 days of Christmas play ideas and decided to put them together in one place.
-There is a noticeable fine motor component, so with fine motor development activities being one of the favorite themes on this site, why not use these Christmas activities in a fine motor themed Advent calendar or just for fun and creative ways to play and have fun this season?
+There is a noticeable fine motor and sensory, so with fine motor development activities being one of the favorite themes on this site, why not use these Christmas activities in a fine motor themed therapy planning or just for fun and creative ways to play and have fun this season?

 Slow down this year and enjoy this Season of Christmas with your kids.
 Join us in fun Christmas themed play ideas focusing on everything from sensory integration to gross motor planning.
 All with one theme…the magic of Christmas!